In this article

 Even small, unreimbursed expenses can add up over the course of a year, however.
 And without a proper purchasing channel, you could have trouble claiming these amounts as a deduction against business income.

 Do you frequently lose paper receipts?
-Or perhaps commingling accounts has muddied the line between personal vs business expenses—making it difficult to show proof of legitimate deductions?
+Or perhaps commingling accounts have muddied the line between personal and business expenses, making it difficult to show proof of legitimate deductions?

 To minimize taxable income, it’s important to funnel and support all corporate spending through your business account.
 One of the easiest ways to do that is by using a business credit or corporate card that’s accepted everywhere so you can keep all your spend in one place.